-All artworks in all sections to be delivered to Mr Essop at the Simpson Centre no later than: 17:00 on Wednesday, 5 June.
+All artworks in all sections to be delivered to Mr Essop at the Simpson Centre no later than: 17:00 on Wednesday, 18 June.

-ART HANGING - On Sunday 9 JUNE all the art works are hung in the Simpson Centre for display at Eisteddfod.
-This takes place from 3-6pm.
+ART HANGING - On Friday 20 June all the art works are hung in the Simpson Centre for display at Eisteddfod.
+This takes place from 2:30-4:30pm.
 Each house needs to send 4 art students to hang their house's art works, and this must include the Matric Art representative for each house.
-Be aware, this is the Sunday after a long weekend, so please organise these boys available early on.